ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 * Click *Object Storage*

-* Choose the storage name
+* Choose **"bluecompute-storage"** for the service name
+  * It is important to use this specifice name!

 ![Storage name](images/storage_name.png)